-Additive Manufacturing Club (AMC) - The purpose of the Additive Manufacturing Club is to promote additive manufacturing, 3D printing, and 3D modeling to increase awareness of the Additive Manufacturing program, and to provide unique additive manufacturing opportunities for Calhoun Community College students.
-Sponsor - Nina Bullock - Nina.
-Bullock@calhoun.edu or student rep. mhscott95@gmail.com
+Additive Manufacturing Club (AMC) - The purpose of the Additive Manufacturing Club is to promote additive manufacturing, 3D printing, and 3D modeling to increase awareness of the Additive Manufacturing program and to provide unique additive manufacturing opportunities for Calhoun Community College students.
+Sponsor - Nina Bullock - Nina.Bullock@calhoun.edu or 256-306-2813.

-Animé Lounge (Decatur Campus) - Our purpose is to create a social media club to give individuals a place to gather and par-take in popular activities such as viewing anime, playing analog and digital games, role-playing games recruitment, and book club-like discussions such as discussing graphic novels and light novels of a series.
+Animé Lounge (Decatur Campus) - Our purpose is to create a social media club to give individuals a place to gather and partake in popular activities such as viewing anime, playing analog and digital games, role-playing games recruitment, and book club-like discussions such as discussing graphic novels and light novels of a series.
 The club will explore the Asian culture.
-Sponsor - Ernest Williams, (256) 306-2742, ernest. williams@calhoun.edu
+Sponsor - Ernest Williams, 256-306-2742, ernest. williams@calhoun.edu